sumitamin/todo-manager/README.md

 redux-saga - middleware for redux, to perform all necessary task to save/update redux

 # .env file
-# credential and keys are saved in .env file
-# connection string to mongodb is represented by dbUrl in, change it to yours if necessary
+credential and keys are saved in .env file connection string to mongodb is represented by dbUrl in, change it to yours if necessary

 # sets to set up project
 install latest node LTS
 install npm or yarn globally
 git clone

-From root folder of project go to /client with
+# From root folder of project go to /client with
-# cd client
+cd client

-install dependencies for frontend
+# install dependencies for frontend
-# run -> 'yarn install' or 'npm install'
+'yarn install' or 'npm install'

-get back to root folder by
+#get back to root folder by
-# cd ..
+cd ..

-install dependencies for backend
+# install dependencies for backend
-# 'yarn install' or 'npm install'
+'yarn install' or 'npm install'

-run project
+# run project
-# 'npm run dev' or 'yarn run dev'
+'npm run dev' or 'yarn run dev'

 # project flow
 login or sign up to log into application